LaborManagement/documentation/LBE/guides/verify-permissions.md

 ## 3. UI Sanity Check

 - Log in as both employer and worker in the front-end.
-- Ensure buttons/pages controlled by the capability appear only for the employer.
+- Ensure buttons/pages controlled by the endpoint policies appear only for the employer.
-- Inspect the network tab to confirm `/api/me/authorizations` updates after login.
+- Inspect the network tab to confirm `/api/me/authorizations` and `/api/meta/endpoints` update after login.

 ## 4. RLS Spot Check